bonndan/steamy/README.md

 ### Control it?

 Press jump (space) to increase throttle and left ctrl to decrease throttle.
-Otherwise, the blimp is controlled like a regular minecart.
+Otherwise, the locomotive is controlled like a regular minecart.

 ## License